-- Comprehensive data ingestion: CDPs break down departmental silos and collect data from across the enterprise.
-They ingest all of your company’s first-party data–structured and unstructured, online and offline–and capture the full detail of all touchpoints and interactions.
+- Data ingestion: CDPs break down departmental silos and collect data from across the enterprise.
+They ingest your company’s first-party data–structured and unstructured, online and offline–and capture the full detail of all touchpoints and interactions.

-- Robust data storage and management: While some systems like DMPs usually only store data for a few months, CDPs are the opposite.
+- Data storage and management: While some systems like DMPs usually only store data for a few months, CDPs are the opposite.
 They store customer information indefinitely, resulting in increased value over time.
 To that end, many CDPs have baked-in features that facilitate compliance with data regulations.

 - Unified profile creation and identity resolution: Building a 360-degree view of your users is the core pillar of CDPs.
 They compile every piece of a customer’s experience into a unified profile–showing how, when, and where they’ve engaged with your marketing campaigns, bought and used your product, and any other interactions with your company.
 Most CDPs also offer identity resolution features, stitching together semi-identifiable information from disparate sources.

 - Vendor-neutral integration: CDPs don’t exist in a vacuum.
 Along with ingesting information, they need to easily integrate with other systems and tools in your company’s marketing and technology stacks.
 Many CDPs have built-in integrations with popular Martech systems, and others offer robust APIs to facilitate custom data exports.